boldbi/boldbi-kubernetes/helm/bold-common/README.md

-# Deploy Bold BI using Helm
+# Deploy Bold BI and Bold Reports using Helm

 This chart installs [Bold BI](https://www.boldbi.com/) on Kubernetes.
 You can create Kubernetes cluster on either cloud or on-premise infrastructure.
-Please follow the below documentation for Bold BI deployment in a specific cloud and on-premise environments.
+Please follow the below documentation for Bold BI and Bold Reports deployment in a specific cloud and on-premise environments.

 ## Deployment prerequisites